City to open new COVID-19 vaccination clinic in West Seattle

 - 50-64 years old who are at high risk because of underlying medical conditions.

-The following people may receive a vaccine booster shot at least six months after already receiving two Pfizer vaccine doses based on their individual benefits and risks:
+The following people may receive a vaccine booster shot at least six months after already receiving two Pfizer or Moderna vaccine doses based on their individual benefits and risks:

 - Those 18-49 years old who are at high risk because of underlying medical conditions